aravindanvenkataraju/spring-jokes-app/README.md

-A simple application with Spring5 to generate Cuck Norris Jokes
+A simple application with Spring5 to generate Chuck Norris Jokes